Menu

 Flood Conditions Come with Health Concerns

 Following flooding from Hurricane Ida, some northeastern communities face health threats as a direct result of the floodwaters and from debris that followed flooding.
-Dr. Gina Solomon, a principal investigator at the Public Health Institute, discusses how to protect yourself after a storm.
+Dr. Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, discusses how to protect yourself after a storm.

 Following flooding from Hurricane Ida , some northeastern communities face health threats from debris that followed the floodwaters.
 There are also health threats that are a direct result of the floodwaters, as Dr. Gina Solomon, the principal investigator of the Public Health Institute, pointed out.